Frequently Asked Questions

 What integration paths are supported?

-- Sale API or Stripe metadata + webhook for revenue attribution
+3. Server-side tracking or Stripe integration for revenue attribution

 What is the difference between customerKey, customer_key, and affitor_customer_key?